dennislee928/dennis-s-note-vault/ietls sprint/Intro paragraphs.md

 Some people believe that schools should teach students financial management, while others think this should be learned from parents.
 **To what extent do you agree or disagree?**
+___
 It has long been debated whether financial management should be taught by parents or teachers in schools.
 Some people think that teachers in schools are able to instruct financial management more systematically.
-However, I firmly believe that students can learn financial management more
+However, I firmly believe that students can learn financial management more efficiently and deeply for following reasons.

 ---